linnienaryshkin/react-ai-agent/README.md

 # React AI Agent

-Hands-on coding exercises for learning the Anthropic API and building agentic systems — in a running React app, in your browser, right now.
+Hands-on coding exercises for learning the Anthropic API and building agentic systems — in a running React app, in your browser.

-No toy scripts.
 Every kata is a real UI where you write the API code and immediately see it work.

 ## Who this is for

 - **React engineers** who want to understand how the Anthropic API actually works — streaming, context, tool use — using patterns they already know
 - **Agent builders** who want hands-on experience with agentic loops, tool design, and orchestration in a friendly JS environment
-- **Certification candidates** preparing for the Anthropic Architect Certification and want to cover the exam domains through practice, not memorization
+- **Certification candidates** preparing for the Anthropic Architect Certification and want to cover the exam domains through practice, not just memorization

 ## Quick Start